iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 ## Yet another visualization system: Iolanta

-In this paper, an open source visualization tool by the name of `iolanta` is proposed — and, to some extent, used to build:
+This paper proposes an open source visualization tool by the name of `iolanta`.
+This tool is also used to build parts of this paper.

-* this paper,
-* as well as the website the paper is published at: [:globe_with_meridians: iolanta.tech](https://iolanta.tech).

 !!! info "Reproducibility"
+     The paper is published on the Web at [:globe_with_meridians: iolanta.tech](https://iolanta.tech).

-    The code can be found at [:material-github: iolanta-tech/iolanta-tech](https://github.com/iolanta-tech).
-The repository is equipped with a [:simple-markdown: `README.md`](https://github.com/iolanta-tech/iolanta-tech/blob/master/README.md) file which explains how to clone the repository and run the site locally, which provides full reproducibility of this paper.
+    The source code can be found at [:material-github: iolanta-tech/iolanta-tech](https://github.com/iolanta-tech).
+The repository is equipped with a [:simple-markdown: `README.md`](https://github.com/iolanta-tech/iolanta-tech/blob/master/README.md) file which explains how to clone the repository and run the site locally.
+Thus, this paper is fully reproducible.

 Having cloned the repository and installed Iolanta, we can `cd` to the root directory for the repo, and run the following shell command: